ultrazohm/ultrazohm_sw/docs/source/getting_started/ultrazohm_setup/ultrazohm_setup.rst

 Program (Debug)
 ***************

-- Click on the red-marked windows to see the design perspective in Vitis
+- Click on the red-marked windows to see the design perspective in Vitis.
-- Click the arrow next to the debug-icon and choose ``Debug Configurations``
+- Click the arrow next to the debug-icon and choose ``Debug Configurations`` .
-- Choose ``Debug_FreeRTOS_Baremetal_FPGA``
+- Choose ``Debug_FreeRTOS_Baremetal_FPGA`` .
+  If the debug configurations are not visible, follow the advise :ref:`here <vitis_restart_debug>` .
-- Click on ``Debug``
+- Click on ``Debug`` .
-- After the first debug run, it is sufficient to click the debug-icon
+- After the first debug run, it is sufficient to click the debug-icon.
-- Start all processors (click on the play button)
+- Start all processors (click on the play button).

 .. image:: ./img_debug/1_vitis_show_design.png